FNNDSC/pl-fshack/README.rst

     Note that only a few of the FreeSurfer apps are currently exposed!

     [-a|--args <argsPassedToExec>]
+    Optional string of additional arguments to "pass through" to the FreeSurfer app.

     The design pattern of this plugin is to provide all the CLI args for a single app specificed `-exec` somewhat blindly.
 To this end, all the args for a given internal FreeSurfer app are themselves specified at the plugin level with this flag.
 These